mouseless/baked/docs/architecture/layer.md

 ## Creating A Layer

-To create a layer, create a class using above conventions and implement `LayerBase`.
+To create a layer, create a class using above conventions and extend `LayerBase`.

 ```csharp